LEARNING IN A PANDEMIC

 Most of your courses will embody one or more of the above and for both you and your profs this is going to be a somewhat novel experience.
 Some of your profs who may be fabulous face-to-face teachers may have a hard time transitioning to online and vice-versa.
 Believe me, teaching online is different from teaching face-to-face.
 Over the last few years I have taught about 16,000 students in totally online courses; about 2,000 in hybrid courses and roughly 5,000 face-to-face.
 Teaching online is more difficult and more time-consuming IMHO because you need to plan everything in advance.
 In contrast, many of your professors in face-to-face classes will just “wing it”.

 Since you will be learning and not teaching, why do you care about this?
-You care because this situation will demand more of you and will ask you to exercise some different skills and you also may have to adjust your expectations of your learning.
+You care because this situation will demand more of you and will ask you to exercise some different skills and you also may have to adjust the expectations of your learning.
 Let me explain.

 Have you ever played with your phone in class?
 Talked with a friend?
 Fell asleep?
 At one time or another most of us have done something that might be considered unacceptable in school.
 We didn’t misbehave all the time because we might get disapproving looks from our teachers or we might have felt guilty bothering other students who were trying to participate.
 Unfortunately learning in an online environment means that the rules that would ordinarily help to govern our behaviour will be missing: we can fall asleep during a recorded lecture, we can go and play a video game or just do something on our phones.
 You can absolutely do all of these and more but you will probably not do very well in that particular class as evidenced by your grades.
 One of the key secrets to success in an online learning environment is that you have to motivate yourself!
 You have to police yourself!
 You have to force yourself to re-do a lesson because you fell asleep the first time!
 Put a slightly different way, for you to be successful in a pandemic learning environment you are going to have to learn the material and you are going to have to manage yourself a lot more than you might have pre-pandemic.
 Understood?
 Elsewhere I talk about some of the tools you might use to help yourself with this task.